ArweaveAlex/arc-pools/README.md

 __Now modify this pools.json file to generate a pool to your liking.__ we will modify 5 items above, modify only the following configs -

-1. the poolId, where it says russia-ukraine-test, this is the pool id which will be used to specify which pool you are running the client for in the future, so modify this to be something related to your pool for example a pool for the Iraq war could be iraq-war.
+1. the pool id, where it says russia-ukraine-test, this is the pool id which will be used to specify which pool you are running the client for in the future, so modify this to be something related to your pool for example a pool for the Iraq war could be iraq-war.
 2. state.title, this is the title of your pool which will display on the homepage of Alex etc...